labring/sealos/docs/4.0/docs/cloud/examples/use-cname-for-custom-host.md

-# Example for using cname for custom host
+# Example of using cname for custom host

 This document describes how to use sealos cloud to expose a service with custom host name.

 ## Pre-requirement

 1. You have a [sealos cloud](https://cloud.sealos.io) account.
-2. You have a running service at sealos cloud, in this tutorial, we use a hello-world demo service.
+2. You have a running service at sealos cloud.
+In this tutorial, we will use a hello-world demo service.
-3. You have a url that we already provided, pointing to your service above, like `https://example.cloud.sealos.io`
+3. You have a url that we already provided, pointing to your service above.
+We'll use `https://example.cloud.sealos.io` as our example.
-4. You have a custom domain name, like `sealos.example.com`, and https certificate for it.
+4. You have a custom domain name, like `sealos.example.com`, as well as the https certificate for it.

 ## Steps